huguesjohnson/RetailClerk89/README.md

 # Retail Clerk '89
-Retail Clerk '89 is a personal exercise to learn Sega Genesis programming.
-This might even turn into a real game demo one day.
+Retail Clerk '89 started as a personal exercise to learn Sega Genesis programming.
+It's now a nearly finished game demo.
+Although originally inspired by Phantasy Star II and III it morphed into more of an interactive fiction game.
+It's not especially fun but has a complete story.

 **Currently implemented**

-Basic framework for:
 * Drawing background graphics and sprites
 * Capturing controller input and moving a sprite based on it
 * Playing and pausing background music